isurajthakur95/case-config/README.md

 ## Use Case
 This use case requires the creation of two new objects, "Config__c" and "Case_Config__c".
 The first object has three fields, "Label" (Text, Unique), "Type" (Text), and "Amount" (Number), while the second object has the same fields along with a lookup to the Case object.

 The use case requires the creation of two custom related lists on the Case detail page.
 The "Available Configs" component displays all Config records in a 3-column list and allows the user to select multiple records, which are added to the Case Configs list by pressing the "Add" button.
-Config records cannot be added to the Case Configs list more than once.
 The "Case Configs" component displays added Config records in a 3-column list and has a "Send" button, which, when pressed, sets the status of the Case to "Closed" and sends a request to an external service using a POST request.
 The request is in JSON format and includes the Case ID, status, and caseConfigs (which are the Config records added to the Case).

-The use case requires a test coverage of at least 85% for APEX, with Apex used for DML and SOQL queries.
+We also need to write test classes for coverage of at least 85% for APEX.

 Overall, the use case aims to enable users to add Config records to a Case without leaving the Case detail page and to send a request to an external service with the added Config records when the Case is closed.

 ## Task Breakdown for the Use Case
 1. Creation of two new objects in Salesforce: